CentaurusInfra/mizar/Documentation/design/management_plane.md

    client APIs that _act as a controller_ for CRDs.
 Operator frameworks allow us to write custom lightweight operators the derive the networking objects life-cycle.
-We particulary use **Kopf** extensively as it allows us to easily refactor the test controller as both are python based.
+We particulary use [Kopf](https://github.com/zalando-incubator/kopf) extensively as it allows us to easily refactor the test controller.
 3. **LMDB**: Provides a light-weight in-memory transactional database that is __local__ to each Operator.